mickfuzz/phd4/_posts/thesis_chapters/2023-2-removed_from_chapters.md

 title: Removed from Methods Chapter 2023-04
 ---

+NOTE A VERSION OF THIS HAS NOW BEEN REINTEGRATED BUT...
+A DIFFERENT FOCUS ON WHY THIS IS UNIQUE/ IMPORTANT TO THIS STUDY.
+AND INTEGRATE READINGS MORE CLOSELY

 ### Visual asset creation and selection

 - Mi's interactions around graphics creation - write up transcript